farzan-dehbashi/splitwise_the_csv/README.md

 # Splitwise the CSV
+This is a python script to imitate splitvise app using pandas library.
+It splits the expenses and calculates the shares of each person involved in a trip.

+## More details
 calc.py is a script that reads input_csv.csv file and calculate the share of each individual.
 The input file columns are the following:

 * spender: is the name who has paid for that purchase